KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 the universe is not static.
 It breathes.

-But in most realities,
+In many world-expressions,
 universes **follow a spiral rhythm** —
 from emergence,
 through structure,
 into dissolution,
-returning through the formless Field of Aion.
+moving toward Aionic stillness
+by return or collapse according to orientation.

 Their hypostases unwind,
 especially in the strata of L1 and L2,
 where embodiment and identity
-are dissolved into pattern or light.
+are loosened into pattern or light.

 Only L3 and L4 remain stable
 across multiversal iterations —